 Year of Call:

-James Leonard specialises predominantly in Disciplinary & Regulatory and Health, Safety & Environmental Law.
+James specialises predominantly in Disciplinary & Regulatory and Health, Safety & Environmental Law.
 He has a considerable background in complex industrial accident cases, fraud and corruption cases, Financial Services, multi-jurisdictional confiscation proceedings and Public Law.

 James’ reputation is for prompt assistance to all professional clients in all disciplines; detailed preparation, calm, reasoned and practical advice for all lay clients as well as robust advocacy, fearless cross examination and sound tactical sense in Court.